nehalkhan2410/General/JavaScript/Closures.md

 **Closure inside a for loop with variable declared using `var`**

-Since `var` has a function scope, for each iteration `i` is reassigned with present value of that interation and that reference of `i` is saved in the `Closure` (same i each time).
+Since `var` has function scope, for each iteration `i` is reassigned with the present value of that iteration and that reference of `i` is saved in the `Closure` (same i each time).

-And also `i` increments to 3 in order to check the condition and break the for loop, the reference to `i` will hold the final value of 3 which will be used as the value in the `Closure`.
+And also `i` increments to 3 to check the condition and break the for loop, the reference to `i` will hold the final value of 3 which will be used as the value in the `Closure`.

 ```javascript
 i=3 f(closure:i=3)